On infinitesimal contraction analysis for hybrid systems

-In Theorem~\ref{thm:converse}, by restricting our attention to infinitesimal contraction through a codimension--1 guard, we found that the continuous--time~\eqref{eq:thm:mu} and discrete--time~\eqref{eq:thm:Xi} contraction conditions of Theorem~\ref{thm:main} are necessary for strict contraction with respect to the intrinsic distance function~\eqref{eq:thm:d}.
-In systems with overlapping guards so that $\ol{\G}_{j,j'}\cap\ol{\G}_{j,j''} \ne \emptyset$ for some $j'\ne j''$, this converse result applies on any codimension--1 portions of $\G_{j,j'}$ and $\G_{j,j''}$; continuous differentiability of the vector field, guard, and reset ensures the conclusions of the converse result extend to the closure of these codimension--1 sets.
-If a guard $\G_{j,j'''}$ is contained entirely within a codimension--$k$ set where $k > 1$, then the proof of Theorem~\ref{thm:converse} can be adapted to establish contraction conditions on the vector field derivative and saltation matrix operator in directions tangent to $\G_{j,j'''}$ as in~\cite{Tang2014-rd}.
+In Theorem~\ref{thm:necessity}, by restricting our attention to infinitesimal contraction through a codimension-1 guard, we found that the infinitesimal continuous-time~\eqref{eq:thm:mu} and discrete-time~\eqref{eq:thm:Xi} contraction conditions of Theorem~\ref{thm:main} are necessary for strict contraction with respect to the intrinsic distance function~\eqref{eq:thm:d}.
+In systems with overlapping guards so that $\ol{\G}_{j,j'}\cap\ol{\G}_{j,j''} \ne \emptyset$ for some $j'\ne j''$, this necessity result applies on any codimension-1 portions of $\G_{j,j'}$ and $\G_{j,j''}$; continuous differentiability of the vector field, guard, and reset ensures the conclusions of the necessity result extend to the closure of these codimension-1 sets.
+If a guard $\G_{j,j'''}$ is contained entirely within a codimension-$k$ set where $k > 1$, then the proof of Theorem~\ref{thm:necessity} can be adapted to establish contraction conditions on the vector field derivative and saltation matrix operator in directions tangent to $\G_{j,j'''}$ as in~\cite{Tang2014-rd}.